Summer school Data Assimilation and its applications – big data challenge

-The goal is to get together experts in the field of data assimilation from different schools (statistics, system and control, pure mathematics, engineering, … ) and to make use of their knowledge by:
+Our purpose is to get together experts in the field of data assimilation from different schools (statistics, decision analysis, system and control, pure mathematics, engineering, etc.) and to make use of their knowledge by:

-• Knowledge transfer from the best lecturers to the students
+- transferring knowledge from the best lecturers to the students;

-• Working hands-on with academia and commercial dedicated softwares.
+- working hands-on with academic and commercial dedicated software.

 This summer school targets primarily students and researchers at an early stage of their career with/without previous experience in data assimilation.

 Location and period